 MIQ Global Houston office is closed for today (Jan 16th) due to inclement winter weather.
 According to the National Weather Service the Houston area is currently under a Winter Storm Warning for northern portions of the Houston area, while a Winter Storm Advisory is in effect for southern portions of the area.
 These advisories are in effect until midnight tonight, but may be replaced by a Hard Freeze Warning before this afternoon.
 Due to the fact that the National Weather Service has advised to avoid traveling, our MIQ Global Houston office will remain closed.

 Over the last few weeks operations within MIQ Logistics have been experiencing a tightening of the intermodal drayage market, especially throughout certain regions of the U.S. Drayage demand is currently outpacing capacity, and there are several factors, both new and old that are contributing to increased pricing and equipment shortages.

 Imports at the nation’s major retail container ports grew 7 percent during 2017 over 2016 as retail sales continued to increase and the industry wrapped up the year with a strong holiday season, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 GSP Expired On December 31, 2017

 The Generalized System of Preferences (GSP) provides duty-free treatment to goods of designated beneficiary countries.
 The program was authorized by the Trade Act of 1974 to promote economic growth in the developing countries and was implemented on January 1, 1976.

 Source: Bureau of Labor Statistics

-The unemployment rate declined to 4.6 percent in November, and total nonfarm payroll employment increased by 178,000, the U.S. Bureau of Labor Statistics reported today.
-Employment gains occurred in professional and business services and in health care.
+Total nonfarm payroll employment increased by 148,000 in December, and the unemployment rate was unchanged at 4.1 percent, the U.S. Bureau of Labor Statistics reported today.
+Employment gains occurred in health care, construction, and manufacturing.